-Accident frequencies in the European downstream oil industry are generally at low levels and the 2010 performance continues this trend.
-Standing at 1.9, the Lost Work Incident Frequency (LWIF) indicator for 2010 is less than 2.0 as has been the case since 2007.
+Accident frequencies in the European downstream oil industry are generally at low levels and the 2011 performance continues this trend.
+Standing at 1.5, the Lost Work Incident Frequency (LWIF) indicator for 2011 demonstrates a reduction versus that recorded in 2010 (1.9) and maintains the positive trend of being less than 2.0 as has been the case since 2007.
 The responsible management of safety in the oil industry has resulted in a low level of accidents despite the intrinsic hazards of the materials handled and the operations carried out.

-The fatal accident rate (2.68 per hundred million hours worked) and the total number of fatalities (14) in 2010 were somewhat higher than in 2009 which is of concern.
-Thirteen of the 14 fatalities were associated with contractors: 5 (~36%) were caused by burn or electrical incidents, 3 (~21%) were a result of confined space entry incidents, 2 (14%) were caused by road accidents, 2 (~14%) resulted from construction and maintenance, 1 (~7%) resulted from a fall from height, and 1 (~7%) was classified as "other".
+The fatal accident rate (1.97 per hundred million hours worked) and the total number of fatalities (11) in 2011 were lower than in 2010, returning to the levels experienced in 2008-09.
+Nine of the 11 fatalities were associated with Manufacturing contractors: 5 (~45%) resulted from construction and maintenance activities, 2 (~18%) resulted from a fall from height, 1 (~9%) was caused by a road accident and 3 (~27%) were either not classified or described as "other".
+4 fatalities occurred through one incident during a tank decommissioning project.

-For the second consecutive year, CONCAWE Member Companies were asked to provide Process Safety Performance Indicator (PSPI) data which describe the number of Process Safety Events (PSE) expressed as unintended Loss of Primary Containment (LOPC).
-Twenty-four Companies provided data in 2010 which represented a significant increase from the 18 Companies that responded in 2009.
-From these responses, a Process Safety Event Rate (PSER) indicator of 2.3 for all PSEs was recorded.
-This is a notable reduction versus the 4.1 recorded in 2009 caused mainly by a significant increase in the working hours of those companies reporting PSE data.
+For the third consecutive year, CONCAWE Member Companies were asked to provide Process Safety Performance Indicator (PSPI) data which describe the number of Process Safety Events (PSE) expressed as unintended Loss of Primary Containment (LOPC).
+Twenty-eight Companies provided data in 2011 which represented a continued increase from the 24 Companies that responded in 2010 and 18 in 2009.
+From these responses, a Process Safety Event Rate (PSER) indicator of 2.0 for all PSEs was recorded.
+This continues the trend of reduction from 4.1 in 2009 to 2.3 in 2010 and now 2.0 in 2011 due in part to the increase in the working hours of those companies reporting PSE data.